-The first Arran Vegfest will take place on Saturday 2nd November 2019, with related events scheduled for Sunday 3rd November.
+The first Arran Vegfest will take place at Arran High School, Lamlash, on Saturday 2nd November 2019, with related events scheduled for Sunday 3rd November.

 Events and activities planned for the Saturday include inspirational and informative talks, food and vegan product stalls, and children's activities provided by the notorious Captain James Tea Cook and the Plantastic Pirates of the Carob Bean.